Xanidel/Magnetar/README.md

 # Magnetar
-The Magnetar mission from Starsector updated
+The Magnetar mission from Starsector updated to remove the use of Superweapons Currently, the slots those weapons took up is replaced by empty turrets of the appropriate size and type.